 While both will keep your chosen drink hot or cold for hours in any temperature, find out why our resident guide, Shawn Chapin, still rates Yeti as the best in the business for outdoor folk (it’s about convenience) despite worthy competition from Hydro for everyday work use.

 Hydro Flask vs Yeti Tumbler Review

 We are going to look at both of these insulated water bottles in detail and rate them according to the following criteria:

 Materials – Yeti vs Hydro Flask (a tie)

 Both the Hydro Flask and the Yeti Tumbler are constructed using 18/8 pro-grade stainless steel.
-This gives both tumblers great durability, and stainless steel is great for preventing the transfer or holding of any flavors or odors.
+This gives both tumblers great durability and stainless steel prevents transferring or holding any flavors or odors.
 It also allows for easy cleaning and an overall clean environment.

 In the materials department, both insulated tumblers are essentially the same, so let’s get on to the other features of these two designs.

 Both Yeti (under its Rambler range of drinkware) and Hydro Flask offer a comprehensive range of insulated drinking vessels, including:

 Both companies have technological features to aid in the creation of their respective tumbler.
 Let’s take a look at the tech used to create these great products.

 The Yeti Tumbler, and the brand’s range of cups, bottles, and flasks, uses a double-walled construction with a vacuum-sealed space in between the two walls; this aids greatly when it comes to keeping cold things cold and hot things hot for extended periods of time.